cgoupy/Scripts_Chloe_PhD/LBR_Simulations_Data-MC/README.md

 5- And then finally you can compare with the data.
 If you are not in DRU then it is really important to have the exact same binning.

-I put you here the simulation files (Analyzer_".root), the normalized files (Histos".root) and the folded with convolution files (ConvLin_".root) and the macro scripts.
+In the end, you need simulation files (Analyzer_".root), normalized files (Histos".root) and folded with convolution files (ConvLin_".root) and macro scripts.

 If you just want to compare the data with the simulation you can directly use the files were the simulation is folded with a resolution (ConvLin_*)